Nicola & Aurélia

 +33 495 444 967

-The origins of the GR20 can be found as early as the 1950s, when Jean Loiseau, an architect passionate about walking and nature, published his Itinéraires de Corse (Corsican itineraries) which already listed paths and trails used nowadays for the GR20.
+The origins of the GR20 can be found as early as the 1950s, when Jean Loiseau, an architect passionate about walking and nature, published his Itinéraires de Corse (Corsican itineraries) which already listed paths and trails now used on parts of the GR20.

 Then, in 1965, Guy Degos, an engineer working for the departmental committee of agriculture, came up with a new project.
 He dreamt of an itinerary starting from Calvi and ending in Porto-Vecchio.